udesly-adapter/university/docs/wordpress/08 - WordPress Plugin/02 - frontend-editor.md

 ![](/images/frontend-editor.png)

-To access the frontend editor, you just need to click the button **Open Frontend Editor**, that you can find while you navigate the frontend of your site
+To access the frontend editor, you just need to click the button **Open Frontend Editor** that you can find while you navigate the frontend of your site, logged as admin.

 ![](/images/open-frontend-editor.png)